 #7.
 Never Underestimate the Nap

 Naps are a good way of catching up on sleep for a teen.
 A good way to get your child to nap is to tell them to have a quick one straight away when they get home from school for around half an hour.
-Make sure it’s not too long because that might disrupt their sleep patterns.
-Admittedly, some kids might have just a bit too much energy to nap after school, but for others this will be welcome relaxation.
+Make sure it’s not too long, because that might disrupt their sleep patterns.
+Admittedly, some kids might have just a bit too much energy to nap after school, but for others this will be a welcome time for relaxation.

 #8.
 Don’t Overwork Them

 Your children will have plenty of time in their lives to stress about partners, work, family and bills.
 Don’t put too much on their plate.
 It is true that adolescents have a lot of energy but that also means they need a lot of time to recharge.
 Try and make sure your children’s workload is not excessive, particularly after school on weekdays.
 Their weeks should be structured so that they don’t have anything important to do around 10:00 pm on any weeknights.